Harassment & Sexual Misconduct Resources

-Speak with Ashley Place, Assistant Director of Residential Life and Title IX Coordinator) to report the incident and/or discuss pursuing a formal complaint through College procedures (315-859-4020).
+Speak with Catherine Berryman, Director of Community Standards (Title IX Coordinator) to report the incident and/or discuss pursuing a formal complaint through College procedures (315-859-4020).

 Conversations will be kept private, but the Title IX Coordinator is required to take some form of action in order to prevent further acts from occurring on our campus.